Decor Cabinets

 Decor Cabinets Ltd (also known as the Decor Cabinet Company) is a Manitoba based manufacturer of custom kitchen, bath and specialty cabinetry.

 In 2018, The FDMC 300 group ranked Decor as the 120th largest furniture manufacturer in North America.
 This publication covers trends and news that affect small cabinet shops to large woodworking plants in North America.

 Decor Cabinets currently employs more than 500 people between its head office, production plant and showroom.

 History

-Decor Cabinets Ltd. began producing framed cabinets in Portage la Prairie, Manitoba in 1977.
+Decor Cabinets Ltd., founded by Larry and Sylvia Dick n 1977, began producing framed cabinets in a two-car garage near Winnipeg, Manitoba, then moved to Portage la Prairie, Manitoba, a few months later.

 The company produced framed and frameless products for several years and then moved exclusively into frameless production.
 In 1985 the company shifted its focus to custom frameless products with full access cabinetry.
 In 1990 Decor moved to its current location in Morden, Manitoba.

-In 2007, Decor Cabinets became the first company in Manitoba to be certified through the WOODMARK Quality Certification Program.

 The company was able to gain market share despite fierce competition and the housing market crash in the U.S. that started in 2008.